palewire/first-python-notebook/docs/src/charts.md

 In a typical analysis, you'd import all of your libraries in one cell at the top of the file.
 That way, if you need to install or make changes to the packages a notebook uses, you know where to find them and you won't hit errors importing a package midway through running a file.
 ```

-Once that’s run, we can jump right in.
-Let's try to plot our accident rate ranking as a bar chart.

-With Altair imported, we can now feed it our DataFrame to start charting.
+With Altair imported, we can now feed it our DataFrame to make a simple bar chart.
 Let's take a look at the basic building block of an Altair chart: the `Chart` object.
 We'll tell it that we want to create a chart from `merged_list` by passing the dataframe in, like so:

 ```{code-cell}
 alt.Chart(merged_list)